Astrida Orle Tantillo, PhD

 About

-Professor Tantillo is currently the dean of the College of Liberal Arts and Sciences.
-She teaches courses on 18th-century German culture and history of science, and is the author of three books, Goethe’s Modernisms (Continuum, 2010), The Will to Create: Goethe’s Philosophy of Nature (University of Pittsburgh Press, 2002), and Goethe’s Elective Affinities and the Critics (Camden House, 2001).
+Professor Tantillo served as the dean of the College of Liberal Arts and Sciences from 2010-2022 before retiring from the Department in 2023.
+Up until her retirement, she taught courses on 18th-century German culture and history of science and is the author of three books, Goethe’s Modernisms (Continuum, 2010), The Will to Create: Goethe’s Philosophy of Nature (University of Pittsburgh Press, 2002), and Goethe’s Elective Affinities and the Critics (Camden House, 2001).

-She is the president of the Goethe Society of North America and the founding editor of the book series (co-sponsored by the Goethe Society of North America and Bucknell University Press) on “Goethe and His Age.”
+She also served as the president of the Goethe Society of North America and is the founding editor of the book series (co-sponsored by the Goethe Society of North America and Bucknell University Press) on “Goethe and His Age.”

 Selected Publications